Sciatic nerve block

 • How painful

-• Foot/ankle surgery can be significantly painful post-op; sciatic block provides major analgesia.
+• Foot/ankle surgery can be significantly painful post-op, sciatic block provides major analgesia.
 Tourniquet pain may persist if femoral/saphenous not covered or if proximal tourniquet.

 • Positioning and monitoring